Jaeger-LeCoultre Memovox Automatic 18ct 1972 37mm ‘Speed Beat’

-The inside of the case back carries the Jaeger-LeCoultre signature and Swiss 18ct hallmarks.
-On the outside of the case back, are found the Jaeger-LeCoultre model number 875 21, and the case serial number 1544569.
+The inside of the case-back carries the Jaeger-LeCoultre signature and Swiss 18ct hallmarks.
+On the outside of the case back is found the Jaeger-LeCoultre model number 875 21 and the case serial number 1544569.

 The Strap & Buckle

-The watch has been fitted with a high quality tan Lizard skin strap with a gold plated Jaeger-LeCoultre buckle (not shown).
+The watch has been fitted with a high quality tan Lizard strap with a gold-plated Jaeger-LeCoultre buckle.
 We think this contrasts very nicely with the pink gold case and the dial.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin and we can obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 17mm straps if you wish, here.